 Do You Know How Sleep Affects Your Brain?

-We spend roughly a third of our lifetime sleeping – whether it’s a good eight hours, or maybe five, or even twelve hours of sleep, we’ve all had the pleasure of having a ‘good night’s sleep’.
-And yet, very few people constantly wonder about why we sleep.
+We spend roughly a third of our lifetime sleeping.
+Yet, very few people constantly wonder about why we sleep.
 This is one of the unanswered questions in neuroscience, and maybe other related fields: what is its biological function?
 Why do we dream?
 What are the benefits?
 The scientific community continues to debate many of these areas but there are a couple of commonly suggested theories to explain why we sleep.

-To help you relax and help you get a restful sleep, choose Neubria Drift.
+To help you relax and help you get a restful sleep, choose Neubria Drift Sleep aid Supplements.

 Theory 1 - We sleep to clear waste accumulated during the day.